Boat & Marine

 Best suited for

-Any vessel with meaningful replacement value.
-Particularly recommended for financed boats (most marine lenders require it), newer launches, yachts, keelboats, catamarans, and trailer boats used regularly on open water.
-The most popular choice among boat owners from Auckland to Dunedin.
+Any vessel worth a decent amount to replace.
+If your boat is financed, most marine lenders require it.
+Same goes for newer launches, yachts, keelboats, catamarans, and trailer boats used regularly on open water.
+By far the most popular choice among boat owners from Auckland to Dunedin.

 What does boat insurance cover?

 This table shows what is typically included at each level.
-Exact inclusions vary between insurers and policy wordings, which is why it pays to have a broker review the fine print.
+Exact inclusions vary between insurers and policy wordings.
+That is exactly why it pays to have a broker review the fine print before you sign.

 | Cover feature | Third Party only | Fire and theft | Comprehensive |